 Saying, ‘committed suicide’ implies crime

-Suicide is not a criminal act like murder or a home invasion, but the result of a treatable brain disease such as depression, addiction, or bipolar disorder.
-In short, suicide is a public health issue.
+Suicide is not a criminal act like murder or a home invasion, but often the result of a treatable brain disease such as depression, addiction, or bipolar disorder or even a physical trauma such as a head injury.

 “Committed suicide” is, quite frankly, an insensitive phrase even if you don’t mean it that way.